-The Town of Firestone wants to make sure all residents and businesses are prepared for large scale emergencies or disasters such as tornadoes, floods, explosions, hazardous materials accidents and other incidents.
+The Town of Firestone wants to ensure all residents and businesses are prepared for large-scale emergencies or disasters such as tornadoes, floods, explosions, hazardous materials accidents, and other incidents.

 The Ready Colorado website offers comprehensive information to make sure everyone is prepared for emergencies.